sayedmostafahoseiny/Solving-Linear-Advection-equation-with-two-discontinuities-in-IC/README.md

 The Advection equation is u_t + a*u_x = 0 and a=0.5 is wave speed.
 Initial condition is u=0 for 0<=x<0.2 and u=1 for 0.2<=x<0.3 and u=0 for 0.3<=x<=1.
-we solve this equation with one Drichlet B.C and above IC by Finite Differnce discretization.
+we solve this equation with one Drichlet B.C and above IC by Finite Differnce discretization. codes are include one source file with name of Method and some functions which called in the source code